-During the concert, Doan plays over a dozen late nineteenth-century instruments such as the harp guitar, classical banjo, chartola, and ukelin, all original American instruments.
+During the concert, Doan played over a dozen late nineteenth-century instruments such as the harp guitar, classical banjo, chartola, and ukelin, all original American instruments.
 These instruments were once popular in American parlors, on vaudeville stages, and in mandolin orchestras.
 John Doan’s imaginative storytelling, paired with physical comedy, takes the audience on a tour through the history and evolution of social interaction through music that is both informative and entertaining.

 The multimedia concert is accompanied with a slide show of old catalogues and archival photographs, sharing the origins of many of our American carols and Christmas traditions.

-The audience becomes part of the show by singing (or whistling) along to a nineteenth-century accompaniment.
+The audience became part of the show by singing (or whistling) along to a nineteenth-century accompaniment.
 Twenty-one arrangements and medleys of favorite carols are performed on dozens of traditional Americana musical instruments along with several arrangements from his Wrapped In White album.
-After the concert, the audience is invited to come up on stage for a closer look at the fine craftsmanship that produced these vintage instruments.
+After the concert, the audience was invited to come up on stage for a closer look at the fine craftsmanship that produced these vintage instruments.